 For our final evening we are delighted to confirm that author Barry Maitland and his wife have agreed to join us for dinner.
 Born in Scotland and brought up in London, Barry then studied architecture at Cambridge, and practised and taught in the UK before moving to Australia in 1984 to become Professor of Architecture at the University of Newcastle.
 Since his retirement, he has pursued a writing career and is author of the acclaimed Brock and Kolla series of crime mystery novels set in London, as well as the Australian mystery thriller Bright Air and the Belltree Trilogy.
 Ash Island, published in 2015, is the second novel of the Belltree Trilogy where Detective Sergeant Harry Belltree is posted away from Sydney to the quiet life in Newcastle.
 Barry Maitland will be giving us a pre-dinner talk entitled ‘The Landscape of Mystery’.
 All his novels have been inspired by particular places, and the character of a particular setting is a vital element in his work.
 Barry will talk about the role of landscape in his fiction, with a special emphasis on the landscape of the Hunter region.

-- Dobell House: Home and Studio of the late Sir William Dobell, Wangi Wangi – Lake Macquarie
+- Dobell House: Home and Studio of the late Sir William Dobell, Wangi Wangi, Lake Macquarie (subject to confirmation)

-From Lake Macquarie we complete the final leg of our journey, arriving back into Sydney at approximately 5.30pm where our tour will end.
-B
+From Killara we complete the final leg of our journey, arriving back into Sydney at approximately 5.30pm where our tour will end.
+BL